Subscribe

 Still, it’s not necessarily right.
 What is right?

 You must decide what is important to you.
 Maybe you want to maximize profit instead (but not at the expense of what’s fair to customers or what you would be proud of doing).
 Maybe you want to minimize how much time you spend on work that you dislike.
-There are many more choices; the only wrong choice, is to avoid making a clear choice, because then you can’t aim the company at that choice.
+There are many more choices; the only wrong choice is to avoid making a clear choice, because then you can’t aim the company at that choice.

-It also might be time to sell.
-No one can make that choice for you, but perhaps others would have the energy and motivation to take it to the next stage.
-Maybe you simply want to do something else, now that you’re older and have dramatically more money.
-Maybe this maximizes money in your bank account, because if you wait another three years as revenue sags, your sale price will be dramatically lower.
+Or, it might be time to sell.
+Perhaps someone else has the energy and motivation to take it to the next stage.
+Maybe you simply want to do something else, now that you’re older and have significantly more money in the bank and confidence in your head.
+Maybe selling now maximizes money in your bank account, because if you wait another three years, revenue will continue to sag, and your sale price will be dramatically lower (both because of lower revenue, and much lower revenue-multiple).

 Congratulations on building a fantastic business!
 Now honestly diagnose what’s holding you back.